How Much Does It Cost to Be a U.S. Citizen? (And Is it Worth it?)

 How Can I Reduce the Fee for Form N-400?

 There are two ways you can reduce the cost to become a U.S. citizen.
 The first is to file Form I-942, Request for Reduced Fee.
-If you can document your annual household income and prove it’s greater than 150% and not more than 200% of the Federal Poverty Guidelines, you’ll pay $320 plus the $85 biometrics fee.
 If your income is less than 150% of Federal Poverty Guidelines you can qualify for a complete waiver of the fee by filing Form I-912.

 If you have served in the military, you may be able to get the fee for the form waived entirely.
-You would only have to pay the biometrics fee of $85 to file your form.
 You may need to file Form N-426 to get the certification of your military or naval service.
 This is free.

 Could I Just Stay a Permanent Resident?